andrikotliar/films-collection/README.md

         "type": "string"
       }
     },
-    "trailers": {
-      "type": "array",
-      "items": {
+    "trailer": {
-        "type": "string"
+      "type": "string",
+      "description": "Youtube video IDs for Film and Animation types."
     },
-      "description": "Youtube video IDs"
+    "poster": {
+      "type": "string",
+      "description": "The default poster image slug.
+It appears on the main page and for Film and Animation types.
+Series use this image only on the main page."
     },
-    "posters": {
-      "type": "array",
-      "items": {
-        "type": "string"
-      },
-      "description": "Poster links"
-    },
-    "description": {
-      "type": "array",
-      "items": {
+    "summary": {
       "type": "object",
       "properties": {
-          "plot": {
-            "type": "string"
-          },
-          "title": {
-            "type": "string"
-          },
-          "episodes": {
+        "sections": {
           "type": "array",
           "items": {
             "type": "object",
             "properties": {
-                "episodeOverall": {
-                  "type": "number",
-                  "description": "The number of an episode through whole series" },
-                "episode": {
-                  "type": "number",
-                  "description": "The number of an episode in a current season" },
               "title": {
-                  "type": "string"
+                "type": "string",
-                }
+                "description": "Paragraph title, usually present only for series where defines season title."
               },
-              "required": ["episodesOverall", "episode", "title"]
+              "text": {
+                "type": "string",
+                "description": "Short movie description"
               }
             },
+            "required": ["text"]
           },
+          "description": "Array of paragraphs for the movie description section" },
-        "required": ["plot"]
+        "required": ["sections"]
-      },
-      "description": "Items with type Film or Animation have to contain only one element.
-The app doesn't provide a way to interact with multiple descriptions for this type.
-Each index of the array represents a season for a Series type."
+      }
     },
     "crew": {
       "type": "array",